Is It a Cold or Sinus Infection? How to Tell the Difference

 Lord is prone to acute bacterial sinusitis, a form of sinus infection.
 Each year, about 31 million people experience sinus infections, which are usually caused by bacteria growing in the sinuses, the bony cavities found behind the nose, eyes, brows, and cheekbones.
 Typically, a cold or allergy attack causes mucous membranes in the sinuses to swell and block the tiny openings into the sinuses, which interferes with their ability to drain.
 The trapped mucus allows bacteria to breed, causing pain and pressure in the head and face.

-"The distinction can be difficult and no one rule applies to everybody," says Neil Bhattacharyya, MD, an associate professor of otology and laryngology at Harvard Medical School, in Boston.
+"The distinction can be difficult and no one rule applies to everybody," says Neil Bhattacharyya, MD, a professor of otolaryngology at Harvard Medical School.
 "Only about 2% to 6% of common colds progress to become a true bacterial sinus infection that could benefit from antibiotics."

 While the symptoms may be similar, there are some differences between the two conditions that can help you determine which one you have.